akowalz/showmethecode/README.md

 # Show me the code!

-A Chrome extension that uses the Github API to display size data with Git repositories
+A Chrome extension that displays size data on Github repository pages using data from the Github public API.

-#### TODO

-* Turn bytes to human readable format
-* [would be cool] Give the Spans a fixed width, color them a size based on length
+Because Chrome extensions run in an isolated environment, this extension requires a stand-alone copy of jQuery.
+I didn't include it in the hosted repository due to it's size, but if you want to clone this repo and give the extension a try just download jQuery 2.1.1 and place it in `vendor/jquery-2.1.1.min.js` (as specified in the manifest).